KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 The RSA algorithm and using public/private key pairs avoids this.
 The client creates a pair of keys and sends one to the server (the public key).
 The client encrypts its messages to the server with its private key and then the server is able to decrypt them using the public key.

 The client can also verify that the server is who they say they are using the server's SSL certificate.

+## authorization

+Firewall can restrict access to only a set of known IP addresses and restrict what ports they can connect to

+RBAC role-based access control - with this, a user has one or more roles, and roles determine if the user is allowed access to the resource

+## encryption

+SSL is the obvious solution.
+With an SSL certificate all communication with the service will be encrypted.